smartsquare/thumby/deployment/README.md

 The `/kubernetes` folder contains a pure k8s deployment while the `/istio` folder make use of some additional istio features.

+## Kubernetes
+on gcloud cluster

+Simple service, deployment and ingress definition to deploy on a GKE cluster

 ## ISTIO

 ### Install